cruno91/next-pocketbase-auth-example/README.md

 ### Local environment

 1. Run `lando start`
-2. Run `lando api-config` to add the default credentials to the api Lando service
-3. Run `lando next` to start the frontend
+2. Run `lando next` to start the frontend
-4. In another terminal, run `lando api` to start the API server
+3. In another terminal, run `lando api` to start the API server

 ## Authentication flow